How to Reduce Machine Downtime: Strategies for Manufacturers

 Planned Downtime

-Planned downtime includes any scheduled stoppage of the manufacturing process.
-While it temporarily halts production, planned downtime is essential for long-term reliability.
-For example, scheduled maintenance during off-peak hours can prevent unexpected downtime and improve your Overall Equipment Effectiveness (OEE).
+Planned downtime includes scheduled stoppages such as regular maintenance, equipment upgrades, and production line changeovers.
+While it temporarily halts output, planned downtime is essential for long-term efficiency and downtime reduction.
+For example, scheduling preventive maintenance during off-peak hours improves Overall Equipment Effectiveness (OEE) and prevents costly breakdowns.

 - Production line changes